The following case studies are part of a growing collection. Their purpose is to demonstrate that:

 Connecting the national jurisdictions of 30+ countries across four continents and the high seas, Cory’s shearwaters encounter numerous threats from human activities during their migratory movements, presenting a complex management challenge.

 MiCO is currently in development.
 We’re in the process of testing various visualization techniques to best communicate area use and connectivity for migratory species.
-View an early visualization sandbox demo video.
+Click to access the system.